ombhilare999/Microchip-Discovery-kit/MPFS_interfaces/UART_TOP/README.md

 # [UART PMOD](./UART_TOP)
 - **GOAL:** Receive ASCII characters from a computer via a USB-UART PMOD and loop them back.
 - HDL files are defined [here](./hdl)
+- The RTL code from this [example](https://github.com/nandland/nandland/tree/master/uart) is being used, and we have ported it for this discovery board.

 ### RTL Top: